Form factors, spectral and K\"all\'en-Lehmann representation in nonlocal quantum gravity: Nonlocal form factors

 For the string-field-theory-like Wataghin form factor (\Eq{H1} with $n=1$) and for Kuz'min form factor (\Eq{H2} with $n=1$), we get $\Theta=\pi/2$ and a conical region corresponding to the whole $\Re\,z<0$ half-plane.
 In particular, the wedge \Eq{Watcone} is the same found in \cite{Kuzmin:1989sp} (eq.\ (8) and below (10) therein).
 For Krasnikov form factor (\Eq{H1} with $n=2$) and Tomboulis form factor (\Eq{H2} with $n=2$), we get instead $\Theta=\pi/4$ and the cone $\cC_+\cup\cC_-$.
 In particular, \Eq{Krascone} agrees with the conical region selected in \cite{Tomboulis:1997gg} (eq.\ (4.2) and below (4.11) therein with the parameter $n$ set to 1).
 The above derivation is perhaps more transparent than the one in those seminal papers, not only because it makes explicit the direct origin of the conical region with a pedagogical calculation, but also because, in the case of asymptotically polynomial form factors, it unifies into a single expression the somewhat specialized parametrizations used by Kuz'min and Tomboulis for their form factors.

 For general $n$, we can establish a clear pattern of wedges on the complex plane, made of $\cC_\pm$ plus pairs of wedges symmetric with respect to the real axis.
 These pairs are characterized by complex conjugate phases.
 While there is no natural $m'$ such that $\t_m^\pm = -\t_{m'}^\pm$ (mod $2\pi$), the condition \be \t_m^\pm = -\t_{m'}^\mp+2\ell\pi\,,\qquad \ell=0,1\,,\qquad m'=0,1,\dots,n-1\,, \ee admits the solution $m'=(1+\ell)n-m$, i.e., $m=0=m'$ for $\ell=-1$ and $m'=n-m$ for $\ell=0$.
-Therefore, we have two cases depending on $n$. \begin{itemize} \item $n$ odd: \ba &&\t_0^+=-\t_0^-+2\pi=\pi+\Theta\,,\nn &&\t_m^\pm=-\t_{n-m}^\mp\,,\qquad m=1,\dots,n-1\,, \ea so that $m=0$ corresponds to the wedge $\cC_-$ and we can rewrite \Eq{Ccond} as the union of one self-conjugate wedge and $(n-1)/2$ conjugate pairs, \be \cC=\cC_-\cup\bigcup_{m=1}^{\frac{n-1}{2}}\left(\cC_m\cup\cC_m^*\right)\,,\qquad \cC_m^*=\cC_{n-m} \ee \item $n$ even: \ba &&\t_\frac{n}{2}^+=-\t_\frac{n}{2}^-=\Theta\,,\qquad \t_0^+=-\t_0^-+2\pi=\pi+\Theta\,,\nn &&\t_m^\pm=-\t_{n-m}^\mp\,,\qquad \frac{n}{2}\neq m=1,\dots,n-1\,, \ea so that $m=0$ and $m=n/2$ correspond, respectively, to the wedges $\cC_-$ and $\cC_+$ and we can rewrite \Eq{Ccond} as the union of two self-conjugate wedges and $n/2-1$ conjugate pairs, \be \cC=\cC_-\cup\cC_+\cup\bigcup_{m=1}^{\frac{n}{2}-1}\left(\cC_m\cup\cC_m^*\right)\,. \ee \end{itemize} We can summarize the decompositions \Eq{Ccondodd} and \Eq{Ccondeven} into the general expression \be \boxd{\cC=\cC_-\cup\tilde\cC_+\cup\bigcup_{m=1}^{\lfloor\frac{n-1}{2}\rfloor}\left(\cC_m\cup\cC_m^*\right)\,,} \ee where $\lfloor\cdot\rfloor$ is the floor function and we put a tilde on $\cC_+$ to remind ourselves that this wedge is present only when $n$ is even.
+Therefore, we have two cases depending on $n$. \begin{itemize} \item $n$ odd: \ba &&\t_0^+=-\t_0^-+2\pi=\pi+\Theta\,,\nn &&\t_m^\pm=-\t_{n-m}^\mp\,,\qquad m=1,\dots,n-1\,, \ea so that $m=0$ corresponds to the wedge $\cC_-$ and we can rewrite \Eq{Ccond} as the union of one self-conjugate wedge and $(n-1)/2$ conjugate pairs, \be \cC=\cC_-\cup\bigcup_{m=1}^{\frac{n-1}{2}}\left(\cC_m\cup\cC_m^*\right)\,,\qquad \cC_m^*=\cC_{n-m}\,. \ee \item $n$ even: \ba &&\t_\frac{n}{2}^+=-\t_\frac{n}{2}^-=\Theta\,,\qquad \t_0^+=-\t_0^-+2\pi=\pi+\Theta\,,\nn &&\t_m^\pm=-\t_{n-m}^\mp\,,\qquad \frac{n}{2}\neq m=1,\dots,n-1\,, \ea so that $m=0$ and $m=n/2$ correspond, respectively, to the wedges $\cC_-$ and $\cC_+$ and we can rewrite \Eq{Ccond} as the union of two self-conjugate wedges and $n/2-1$ conjugate pairs, \be \cC=\cC_-\cup\cC_+\cup\bigcup_{m=1}^{\frac{n}{2}-1}\left(\cC_m\cup\cC_m^*\right)\,. \ee \end{itemize} We can summarize the decompositions \Eq{Ccondodd} and \Eq{Ccondeven} into the general expression \be \boxd{\cC=\cC_-\cup\tilde\cC_+\cup\bigcup_{m=1}^{\lfloor\frac{n-1}{2}\rfloor}\left(\cC_m\cup\cC_m^*\right)\,,} \ee where $\lfloor\cdot\rfloor$ is the floor function and we put a tilde on $\cC_+$ to remind ourselves that this wedge is present only when $n$ is even.
 Figure \ref{fig1} shows the $n=1,2,3,4$ cases.

-Notice that this decomposition has a neat physical correspondence with the often used representation of nonlocal operators $f(\B)=\prod_{i=0}^\infty(\B-\om_i^2)$ in terms of quanta of rest mass $\om_i$, some (or most, or all) of which can be purely imaginary \cite{Pais:1950za}.
-A Cauchy representation reproducing this structure is presented in Appendix \ref{appA}.
+Notice that this decomposition has a neat correspondence with the oft-used representation of nonlocal operators $f(\B)=\prod_{i=0}^\infty(\B-\om_i^2)$ in terms of quanta of rest mass $\om_i$, some (or most, or all) of which can be purely imaginary \cite{Pais:1950za}.
+A Cauchy representation reproducing this structure is presented in appendix \ref{appA}.
+A tentative physical interpretation of the master expression \Eq{Itot} is that it represents the sum of complex conjugate pairs corresponding to virtual particles that never go on-shell.